patt204/cloud_challenge/task_8/README.md

 # DareIT - cloud_challenge
 # 8. Bringing it all together

-# Task 8
-# My solution is static website in Google Cloud Storage
-# To run the application open the created website in browser using link:
+My solution is static website in Google Cloud Storage To run the application open the created website in browser using link: https://storage.googleapis.com/bucket_for_task8_pw/index.html
-https://storage.googleapis.com/bucket_for_task8_pw/index.html

 Knowledge Base: container, Kubernetes.